-The International Energy Research Centre core research team is a multi-disciplinary, collaborative research group, who conduct specific pieces of research to meet the needs of industry and as approved by IERC.
-The core research team report to the Head of Group who reports to the IERC Head of Energy Research.
+The International Energy Research Centre (IERC) core research team is a multi-disciplinary, collaborative research group, conducting specific pieces of research for industry, national and international organizations.
+The core research team report to the Head of Group who reports to Tyndall’s Head of Energy Research.

 The role of an IERC researcher is to deliver research outputs based on the translation of both industry needs and academic research ambitions such that highly structured and well defined research projects can be defined, developed and delivered.
-IERC researchers are expected to develop Innovation Needs Assessments (INAs) and contribute to strategic research planning activities in order to define research objectives and research output specifications.
+IERC researchers are expected to collaborate in strategic research planning activities in order to define team research objectives and research output specifications.

 IERC researchers are expected to participate in fully collaborative projects, particularly where special expertise can make a direct contribution and advance IERC’s objectives.
 IERC researchers are expected to have both academic and industry experience, together with a sound understanding of the wider energy landscape beyond their area of expertise.
-All researchers will be expected to initiate and contribute to writing of proposals for European and other external funding streams.
+All researchers will be expected to initiate and/or contribute to writing of proposals for national and international external funding streams.

-This post is a full-time, specified purpose position linked to the funding opportunities of the IERC.
+This post is a full-time, specified purpose position linked to funding opportunities of the IERC.

 Key Duties and Responsibilities

-- Contribute to the specification and proposal development for research projects conducted by IERC core research teams
+- Contribute to research project development conducted by IERC core research teams.

-- Participate in and support the work with industry partners on a project
+- Participate and support work with different research partners.

-- To support and work within the quality assurance processes and methods defined for project development and delivery
+- To deliver outcomes in a timely fashion within the quality assurance processes and methods defined for project development and delivery.

 - Develop as a thought leader and proactively generate research initiatives and ideas.

-- To carry out administrative work to support the programme of research as necessary
+- To carry out administrative work to support research programmes as necessary.

 - Participate in Education and Public Engagement activities, as required.